Back to Blog

 Which Approach is Best?

-From a compliance perspective, neither approach is sufficient in isolation.
+Neither approach is sufficient in isolation:

-• Real-time monitoring is essential for fraud prevention and immediate risk mitigation
+• Real-time monitoring is essential for fraud prevention

-• Post-transaction monitoring is critical for AML compliance and pattern detection
+• Post-transaction monitoring is critical for AML compliance

-Leading institutions adopt a hybrid model, combining both approaches:
+Leading institutions adopt a hybrid model:

 • Real-time systems handle immediate threats

-• Post-transaction systems perform deep analysis and reporting
+• Post-transaction systems perform deep analysis

-Due Diligence Requirements in Transaction Monitoring
+Due Diligence Requirements

-• Customer Due Diligence (CDD): Identification and verification of clients
+• Customer Due Diligence (CDD)

-• Enhanced Due Diligence (EDD): For high-risk clients and structures
+• Enhanced Due Diligence (EDD)

-• Know Your Business (KYB): Understanding corporate structures and UBOs
+• Know Your Business (KYB)

-Transaction monitoring is no longer a compliance checkbox—it is a strategic necessity in safeguarding financial systems.
-The comparison between real-time and post-transaction monitoring highlights a fundamental trade-off between speed and depth.
+Transaction monitoring is no longer a compliance checkbox—it is a strategic necessity.
+Real-time monitoring offers immediacy and prevention, while post-transaction monitoring delivers analytical depth.

 Share this article